 - 7.43 The proposed layout includes the provision of 15no. off street parking spaces and the provision for 20no. secure cycle storage within the basement of the building.
 The site is located within Parking Zone 3.
 Referring back to the Officers report of the previous application 14/1250, the previous business use generates the need for 10no. off street parking spaces with only 8 of those spaces being provided within the site. - 7.44 The Highways Officer sets out to comply with the Parking Standards SPG, 23no. off street parking spaces are required.
 However, the sustainability of the site can be taken into account which may warrant a reduction in the number of spaces required.
 Furthermore, a recent appeal decision CAS-01786-S4X0Y7 found that the Parking Standards SPG is guidance and should not be applied rigidly.
 Furthermore, the Parking Standards SPG refers to consideration of merits of the scheme, the sustainability of the location and local circumstances.
 Also, Planning Policy Wales 11 contains a section in Chapter 4 on car parking.
 It states that parking provision should be informed by the local context, including accessibility to public transport and the objective of reducing reliance on the private car, which will support a modal shift to walking, cycling and public transport.
-Planning authorities must support schemes which keep parking levels down and should apply parking standards flexibly.
+Planning standards flexibly.